aishwaryag9424/document_portal/README.md

 # Config yml file:
 A central repository to store config.
 So that we dont have to make changes in each file.
 It can be changed in this config file.

+## Data versioning - using session folder

+Data versioning in MLOps (Machine Learning Operations) is the practice of systematically tracking, managing, and storing different versions of datasets used throughout the machine learning lifecycle.
+It is crucial for ensuring reproducibility, traceability, and efficient collaboration in ML projects.
+Tools:

+### DVC (Data Version Control):
+An open-source tool that integrates with Git to version large datasets and machine learning models.
+It stores data metadata in Git and the actual data in external storage (e.g., cloud storage, local file system), enabling efficient versioning of large files.
+### LakeFS:
+An open-source platform that provides Git-like version control for data lakes, allowing for branching, merging, and committing data changes in object storage.
+### Pachyderm:
+A platform for building version-controlled, automated data pipelines, offering data versioning as part of its end-to-end data management capabilities.
+### Feature Stores:
+While primarily for feature management, feature stores often incorporate versioning mechanisms for features, ensuring consistency across different models and deployments.

+In this project, If a pdf comes every day, the pdf is embedded into vector db.
+Next day a new one comes, and data execution is run then today's file + yesterday's file will again be embedded in the db, causing data redundancy.
+Then the previous data is deleted (stored in archive) but no changes to embeddings.
+This is data versioning wrt every execution